ramate-io/ramate/rproc/rera-000-000-000-dulan/rproc-000-000-000/README.md

 When our resources are tapped, we shall take it as a sign our role in the project should be reassessed.

-Whenever, Ramate should remain a body small and tightly-coupled enough that one knows personally all of the personalities in the organization.
+Whenever, Ramate should remain a body small and tightly coupled enough that one knows personally all the personalities in the organization.

 For all that I have said, little is certain.
 This shall be an adventure--an adventure of branches.